UtrechtUniversity/yoda-clienttools/README.md

 ## Installation

-These tools require Python 3.
-They are compatible with Yoda 1.7.x through 1.10.x.
+These tools require Python 3.8 or higher.
+They are compatible with Yoda 1.9.x through 1.10.x.

 ### Linux